andras-simonyi/citeproc-el/README.md

 created with `citeproc-hash-itemgetter-from-csl-json` can perform better but ignore changes in `file` between calls.

-#### citeproc-itemgetter-from-bibtex `(file)`
+#### citeproc-itemgetter-from-bibtex `(file-or-files)`

+#### citeproc-itemgetter-from-org-bibtex `(file-or-files)`

-Return an item-getter function getting bibliography item descriptions from a BibTeX file.
-Similarly to `citeproc-itemgetter-from-csl-json`, this function opens and reads directly from `file` each time it is called.
+Return an item-getter function getting bibliography item descriptions from BibTeX/org-bibtex files.
+Similarly to `citeproc-itemgetter-from-csl-json`, these functions open and read directly from the specified files each time they are called.

 #### citeproc-locale-getter-from-dir `(directory)`